Guillaumebeuzeboc/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-application-as-a-snap.rst

 The `base <https://snapcraft.io/docs/base-snaps>`_ keyword defines a special kind of snap that provides a run-time environment with a minimal set of libraries that are common to most applications.
 `Core20 <https://snapcraft.io/core20>`_ is the current standard base for snap building and is based on `Ubuntu 20.04 LTS <http://releases.ubuntu.com/20.04/>`_.
-It is therefore the base used for {DISTRO}.
+It is, therefore, the base used for {DISTRO}.

 Security model
 """"""""""""""